muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 .. note::

-    The reason to keep both https://tl.wuyusile.dev and this documentation alive is that the former allows instant search results as you type, and a "Copy import" button.
-If you like namespaces, you can also do ``from wuyusile.tl import types, functions``.
+    The reason to keep both https://tl.flask.dev and this documentation alive is that the former allows instant search results as you type, and a "Copy import" button.
+If you like namespaces, you can also do ``from flask.tl import types, functions``.
 Both work.

 dxdmgch makes these ``.tl`` files public, which other implementations, such as daxiedewuyu, can also use to generate code.
 These files are versioned under